-Government grants relating to costs are deferred and recognized over the period necessary to match them with the costs that they are intended to compensate.
-In 2017 Group recognized HRK 630 thousand relating to capital expenditure, in 2018 there was no release of grants from deferral.
+Government grants relating to costs are deferred and recognised over the period necessary to match them with the costs that they are intended to compensate.
+In 2017 Group has recognised HRK 630 thousand relating to capital expenditure, in 2018 there was no release of grants from deferral.